QUTlib/perl-Text-PixelWrapper/README.md

 * does not support string encodings (all measurements and wrapping are based on single-byte Windows-1252 encoding)
-* does not support continuation characters (newline, horizontal tab)
+* does not support spacing/feed control characters (CR, LF, Tab, ..)